-The assessment of the sectoral impact of each innovation, following D5.2, has been reported in Subsection 5.2.
+The assessment of the sectoral impact of each innovation, following D5.2, has been reported in Sub- section 5.2.
 This method is the only available method so far that can support end users in the estimation of the sectoral impact of proposed adaptation measures.
 The combination of the tables with scores (+/-/0) completed for each innovation can be used for a general qualitative assessment of the sectoral impact of the cluster as a whole.
 The combination of these tables may benefit by expert opinion, eventually by discussion in focus groups including the same persons involved in the SPRC application at the site.

-The sectoral impact of the clusters results indeed from a highly non-linear combination of the sectoral dynamics at local, regional and national scale and of the sectoral impact of each innovation.
-Therefore the sectoral impact for a cluster should not be merely given by a linear combination with equal weigths assigned to the scores of each innovation selected to be in the cluster.
+The overall impact of a cluster of innovations cannot be simply quantified as the linear sum of the sectoral impact of each innovation, as the combinations will interact at local, regional and national scale.
+Put simply the combined cluster of innovations may more than the sum of their parts.
+Therefore, the sectoral impact for a cluster should not be merely given by a linear combination with equal weights assigned to the scores of each innovation selected to be in the cluster.
 The use of equal weights would not allow taking into account on one hand its effectiveness in terms of local performance and affected areas/activities/people and on the other hand its social and economic impact at a wider, i.e. regional and national, scale.

-The weigths to be assigned to each innovation in the cluster should in principle be such to represent i) the effectiveness in risk reduction of each innovation in the cluster with respect to the cluster in case of the same storm, i.e. the same reference situation; ii) the present condition and the development of each sector at local, regional and national scale; iii) the cross-sectoral connections, and the interactions among these.
-At the stage of this first version of the D5.3, BRIGAID beneficiaries have started the discussion if it would be possible to extend the sectoral impact assessment developed so far to clusters of innovations by setting up an adequate criterion for weighting the sectoral impact of each innovation in a given cluster.
+The weights to be assigned to each innovation in the cluster should in principle be such to represent

+- i) the effectiveness in risk reduction of each innovation in the cluster with respect to the cluster in case of the same storm, i.e. the same reference situation; - ii) the present condition and the development of each sector at local, regional and national scale; - iii) the cross-sectoral connections, and the interactions among these.

+The extension of the sectoral impact assessment from a single innovation to a cluster of innovations is in principle possible by setting up an adequate criterion for weighting the sectoral impact of each innovation in a given cluster.
+However, the definition of such a criterion is extremely complex.
+It is therefore suggested